To Ask IR Firms

 9. Are the services bundled or can I select among them?

 Most clients sign on for our full range of services, but some start with a more limited program, for example focusing only on investor communications or investor outreach.
-We are also available to work on a project basisVisit our Capabilities page for more information.
+We are also available to work on a project basisVisit our Services page for more information.

 10. Under what circumstances has the firm been disengaged?